BREXIT | WHERE ARE WE NOW?

 UCD rights protect designs first disclosed in the EU for a period of 3 years of being made available to the public.

-Under the terms of the draft Withdrawal Agreement, UCD rights already in existence at the end of the transition period will automatically give rise to equivalent UK rights of at least the same duration.
+Under the terms of the Withdrawal Agreement, UCD rights already in existence at the end of the transition period will automatically give rise to equivalent UK rights of at least the same duration.

 European patents are not affected by Brexit.
 The UK remains a signatory of the European Patent Convention (EPC), which is not governed by EU law.
 A number of countries from outside the EU (such as Norway and Switzerland) are already members of the EPC.